juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-vpcs.md

 ---

 A Virtual Private Cloud, referred to as a VPC, is a standard feature of cloud-based computing, and provides the underlying network structure where instances are deployed.
 A VPC is assigned an IP range, and can host one or more subnetworks within that range.
 Instances may then be created as needed within a subnetwork.
-See \[What is a VPC?\]\(../cloudstack-compute-service/what-is-a-vpc.md\) for general information on VPCs.
+See [What is a VPC?](../cloudstack-compute-service/what-is-a-vpc.md) for general information on VPCs.

 A newly-created CloudMC AWS environment will have a default VPC.
 You can create additional VPCs as needed.
 You may also delete VPCs.
 If all VPCs are deleted, you will have to create at least one VPC prior to adding a new instance.